marcflohrer/stiebel-eltron-dashboard/README.md

 <img src="src/stiebel-eltron-dashboard.png" alt="Screenshot of the dashboard" style="width:800px;"/>

-## Work in progress

-Support for arm architecture is currently work in progress.

 ## Known limitations

 * This project has only been tested with the heat pump version WPL 20 A.